• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Investigating Dependency: A Sixty-Second Seminar in Workers’ Compensation Claims Handling

-September 28, 2022 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+September 28, 2022 // by Law Offices of Heywood G. Friedman// Leave a Comment

 When a fatality claim is filed, the claims administrator’s best practice is to immediately investigate the circumstances of both death and dependency.
 Often, the only dependent of the decedent is the spouse.
 For the sake of this blog let us presume that a deceased worker is survived only by a fully dependent wife.